-Work and Income, (including Ministry of Social Development) has negotiated with selected optometrists and opticians to supply glasses to people using the hardship assistance to pay for them through the better deal for glasses initiative.
-You may also be able to get a recoverable loan from Work and Income.
+Work and Income has negotiated with some optometrists and opticians to supply glasses to people using the hardship assistance to pay for them.
+This is called the better deal for glasses initiative.
+You may also be able to get a loan from Work and Income for glasses.

-B4 School Check – key contacts Ministry of Health, NZ, 2014
+B4 School Check – key contacts Ministry of Health, NZ

 Childhood vision development Patient Info, UK

 |Dr Arna Letica has worked as a GP for over 13 years, with particular interests in women's and children's health.
 She is currently focusing on non-clinical roles, including working as a medical assessor.|